zeldaret/mm/README.md

 source code base for general changes.
 ```

-This repo does not include all assets necessary for compiling the ROM.
-A prior copy of the game is required to extract the required assets.
+**This repo does not include any assets or code necessary for compiling the ROM.
+A prior copy of the game is required to extract the required assets.**

 This is a decompilation of Legend of Zelda: Majora's Mask (US) 1.0